-- Guilty of the fact you left emails unanswered for way too long
+- Guilt due to the fact you left emails unanswered for way too long

-- Annoyed because you don’t know what can be done after you receive an email
+- Annoyance because you don’t know what to do after you receive an email

-- Frustrated because you have no idea how to prioritize incoming emails from different departments, clients, projects…
+- Frustration because you have no idea how to prioritize incoming emails from different departments, clients, projects

-…then there’s no better time to sweep away all your email worries!
-To kickstart this spring season, our team has put together the most complete and actionable guide on how to clean up your email inbox.
-We even added six effective organizing habits that you can instantly adopt to curb all your email woes…
+then there’s no better time to sweep away all your email worries!
+Our team has put together the most complete and actionable guide on cleaning up your email inbox.
+We even added six effective organizing habits that you can instantly adopt to curb all your email woes.

 The time is now to declutter and spring clean your inbox

 - A healthier mindset and relationship with emails

 - 6 new organizing habits you can start right now, today

 The importance of tidying up your digital space

 While many of us begin spring cleaning to organize our closets and to remove clutter, this is a friendly nudge to also give attention to your digital space – especially your email inbox!